 Next, convert your Starpoints to Marriott Rewards.
 Marriott acquired Starwood in 2016 and set up an instant points transfer process between the two programs.
 1 Starpoint converts to 3 Marriott Rewards points, so 75,000 Starpoints will net you 225,000 Marriott points.
 If you’re not a Marriott member yet, you first need to set up a free account here.
 Then, follow the steps to convert your Starpoints to Marriott Rewards.

 Step 4 – Purchase a 7 night Marriott Travel Package with 77,000 United Points

-Marriott Rewards points can be redeemed for a range of 7 night accommodation ‘certificates’ and frequent flyer mile travel packages.
-These packages offer incredible value, and are my personal redemption option of choice.
-With 225,000 Marriott points, I was able to purchase a 7 night category 1 to 5 accommodation certificate with a side serve of 77,000 United Airlines MileagePlus miles.
-While there are a range of other packages that can be purchased with a higher number of points – we’ll look at the different options in a future post.
+Marriott Rewards points can be redeemed for a range of 7-night accommodation ‘certificates’ and frequent flyer mile travel packages.
+These packages offer incredible value and are my personal redemption option of choice.
+With 225,000 Marriott points, I was able to purchase a 7-night category 1 to 5 accommodation certificate with a side serve of 77,000 United Airlines MileagePlus miles.
+While there is a range of other packages that can be purchased with a higher number of points – we’ll look at the different options in a future post.

 Furthermore, these packages are not available online.
 You’ll need to call Marriott Rewards Support in Sydney on 02 8298 5250 and ask an agent to reserve the package for you.

 Step 5 – Book award flights via United website